abhi15sep/movie_list/README.md

 - list TOP100 popular movies from TMDb API
 - search movies by title
 - manage your local favorite list (add/delete)
+- different viewmode: list and grid

 ### Favorite List
 In index page, press the `+` button on the movie to add it into your local favorite list.
 Under the `favorite` tag, you can see your favorite list and you can press `x` to remove any item.